-Heritage Day is on a Sunday this year so that means an extra day to do the things you want to do with the people you love.
+Heritage Day is on Monday this year so that means a long weekend to do the things you want to do with the people you love.

 Without using any of those leave days you’ve been accumulating so patiently, you get 3 days of relaxation and a countrywide celebration of culture and heritage to partake in.
 So, put on your traditional wear, get the braai going and turn the music up - it’s time to celebrate.

-- If you want to boost your Heritage Day holiday, perhaps you should consider taking off on Friday 21 September.
-1 day of leave gets you 4 days of freedom to do what you want.
+- If you want to boost your Heritage Day holiday, perhaps you should consider taking off on Friday 21, September and one day of leave gets you 4 days of freedom to do what you want.

 Click here for a full list of creative ways to get the most out of the public holidays this year

 Now that you've got all this free time you're probably wondering how you're going to make use of it all, but fret not as we've got you covered with that too.